MicrosoftDocs/common-data-model-and-service/entity-reference/field-groups.md

+---
+title: ""
+description: ""
+author: ""
+manager: "robinarh"
+ms.date: "08/24/2016"
+ms.topic: "topic"
+ms.prod: "CommonDataModel"
+ms.service: ""
+ms.technology: "CommonDataModel"
+keywords: ""
+audience: "Developer, IT Pro"
+ms.assetid: ""
+---

 # Field groups

 Within each entity, several fields might be identified as a **field group**.
 A field group is a set of fields that works together to support a task or scenario.